Minto Communities Ottawa

 We know many homeowners are counting on us to complete their homes and are committed to do so, even if they take longer than originally anticipated.

 Q. What measures have you taken to support the health and safety of your staff?

-On site, we have enacted measures to support social distancing.
-These include having a maximum of 10 people (employees or trades) permitted in each house at a time.
+On site, we have enacted measures to support social distancing and reduce the risk of community spread.
+These include having a maximum number of people (employees or trades) permitted in each house at a time.
 We have amplified hygiene protocols and provided additional hand wash stations.
-The closure of our site offices to Trades and the public has also been put in place to minimize gathering.
+The closure of our site offices to Trades and the public remains in place.

 Most importantly, no one is permitted onto our construction site if they have recently travelled, have close contact with someone showing symptoms or have symptoms of any illness themselves.
 We will continue to adapt in line with the recommendations of government and health authorities.
 While these measures will significantly slow construction, we are committed to this approach in order to prioritize our employees’ health and safety.

 Q. I am interested in buying a new home.
 How are releases and home purchases being handled right now?